Car Door Won’t Open From Inside

 • Door opens normally from outside

-• Inside handle feels loose, floppy, or moves farther than normal
+• Inside handle feels loose, floppy, or has extra travel

 • Outside handle still opens the door